YsoSirius/windfarmGA/README.md

 ```

 # Description
-The genetic algorithm is designed to optimize small wind farms up
+The genetic algorithm is designed to optimize small wind farms.
-    to 50 turbines.
     The algorithm works with a fixed amount of turbines, a fixed
     rotor radius and a mean wind speed value for every incoming wind direction.
     If required it can include a terrain effect model, which downloads an
     'SRTM' elevation model automatically and loads a Corine Land Cover raster,